External diffusion limited aggregation on a spanning-tree-weighted random planar map: Liouville quantum gravity and the one-sided mated-CRT map

 One thinks of two equivalent pairs $(\mcl D,h)$ and $(\wt{\mcl D} , \wt h)$ as representing two different parametrizations of the same surface.
 Duplantier and Sheffield~\cite{shef-kpz} constructed the volume form associated with a $\sqrt{2}$-LQG surface, which is a measure $\mu_h$ that can be defined as the limit of regularized versions of $e^{\sqrt{2} h(z)} \,dz$ (where $dz$ denotes Lebesgue measure).
 The volume form is well-defined on these equivalence classes: if $(\mcl D,h)$ and $(\wt{\mcl D},\tilde{h})$ are equivalent with $\psi:\wt{\mcl D} \rightarrow \mcl D$ as in Definition~\ref{def-lqg-surface}, then $\mu_h(\psi(A)) = \mu_{\wt{h}}(A)$ for each Borel subset $A$ of $\mcl D$.

 In a similar vein, one can define the $\sqrt{2}$-LQG length measure $\nu_h$ on certain curves in $\ol{\mcl D}$, including $\bdy \mcl D$ and SLE$_{2}$-type curves (or equivalently the outer boundaries of SLE$_8$-type curves, by SLE duality~\cite{zhan-duality1,zhan-duality2,dubedat-duality,ig1,ig4}) which are independent from $h$.
 The measure $\nu_h$ is well-defined on equivalence classes in the same sense as $\mu_h$.
 The $\sqrt{2}$-LQG length measure can be defined in various ways, e.g., using semi-circle averages of a GFF on a domain with smooth boundary and then confomally mapping to the complement of an SLE$_2$ curve~\cite{shef-kpz,shef-zipper} or directly as a Gaussian multiplicative chaos measure with respect to the Minkowski content measure on the SLE$_2$ curve~\cite{benoist-lqg-chaos}.
-See also~\cite{rhodes-vargas-review,berestycki-gmt-elementary} for surveys of a more general theory of regularized measures of this form, which dates back to Kahane~\cite{kahane}.
+See also~\cite{rhodes-vargas-review,berestycki-gmt-elementary,aru-gmc-survey} for expository results concerning of a more general theory of regularized measures of this form (called \emph{Gaussian multiplicative chaos}) which dates back to Kahane~\cite{kahane}.